rasprague/m8c-piboy/README.md

 This adds "m8" to your EmulationStation game console selection menu.

 # Using a different audio output device (e.g. external USB sounds card)

+You have a couple of options

+## Choose audio interface at startup
+run m8c-choose.sh and choose you audio interface options from the dialogs

+## Make a custom startup script
 - find your audio device number with ```aplay -l```
 ```
 pi@retropie:~ $ aplay -l